 This means that now you can see what people do on your website after seeing specific ad campaigns or you can even have campaigns only focus on converting to specific events!

 That is great but there are 2 more things you need to know before moving on to Conversion Ads Campaigns.

 First, there are 2 types of event triggers:

-- On Page Load: the event is activated by having someone going to a specific page.
+- On-Page Load: the event is activated by having someone go to a specific page.
 E.G. a Contact Us Page event will be triggered if people visit any page on my domain containing /contact-us.

 The Page Load one is easy to set up and can be done directly from your ad creation (see later on) while the Click trigger needs a specific action to be set (check right after this).